Ajit Pai Backs Out of Planned CES 2018 Appearance - Slashdot

 Sometimes a revolt is completely justified.

-More than that (Score:1, Insightful)
+More than that (Score:2, Insightful)

 I'm guessing it's more like he fears for his life at this point.
 Never underestimate what a group of angry people will do.
 If society can justify punching out people they disagree with then they can just as easily justify beating the crap out of Pai.